SAM-Denton/samde/README.md

 Each option does the following:

 - Color Scheme : Gives a list of colorschemes to pick from.
 Look at the "How my X11 dotfiles work" section if you want to add more.
 - Rice Selector : Selects a "rice".
-The "rices" are just a combination of a colorscheme, a papirus-folder color and a wallpaper.
+The "rices" are mostly a combination of a colorscheme and wallpaper.
-- Font : Changes the font for my suckless builds.
+- Font : Gives a list of fonts to pick from for the dwm bar.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.
 - Rounded Corners : Toggles rounded corners in picom.conf.
 - Monitor Profile : Gives a list of monitor profiles to pick from.
-- Reload Desktop : Reloads Xresources and all my suckless builds.
+- Reload Desktop : Merges Xresources and reloads all my suckless builds.

 ### Tag icons
 [Nerdfont](https://www.nerdfonts.com/) icons are used for tags instead of numbers.
 My build of dwm is configured to have my most used programs automatically open and switch to the appropriate tag.